-Several years ago, I had been driving somewhere in Palm Beach County with the radio on when I heard it again: a public service announcement from Urban Youth Impact about some event the organization would be holding.
+Sometime back in 2007, I was driving somewhere in Palm Beach County with the radio on when I heard it again: a public service announcement from Urban Youth Impact about some event the organization would be holding.

 When I arrived home I went online, found their website, and learned about their awesome programs for West Palm Beach inner city children and families.

-I had been contemplating a service project for the newly-minted Christian Legal Society of Palm Beach County.
-Any worthwhile faith-based organization must serve the community in some way; otherwise, it lacks balance, vision, heart, and soul.
+I had been contemplating initiating a service project for the newly-minted Christian Legal Society of Palm Beach County.
+Any worthwhile faith-based organization must serve the community in some way; otherwise, it lacks balance, vision, and heart.

 Urban Youth Impact seemed like a fine fit.
 I picked up the phone and called Bill Hobbs, Urban Youth Impact’s founder and president.